-When I attempted to research the history of the building, there wasn’t much around.
-The Cock A Hoop tavern was established in 1810 and was first run by publican Joseph Hammond.
+The Cock A Hoop tavern was established by 1788 at No.1 Gun Street when it was being run by victualler Richard Borstman.
+By 1805, it was run by Thomas Lloyd, with Joseph Hammond following five years later.
 I’m presuming (although please comment if I’m wrong!), that name referred to an earlier building on the site and the current façade we see today is the second building.
 The pub belonged to Meux’s Brewery, owned by brewer Henry Meux (1770-1841) and subsequently his son, MP Sir Henry Meux (1817-1883).
 Although the brewery no longer exists, its name became infamous due to the London Beer Flood of 1814.
 At the time, the company was named Meux And Company and its brewery was based on Tottenham Court Road – around the current site of the Dominion Theatre.
 Surrounding the brewery was the incredibly impoverished slums of St Giles.
 On 17 October, one of huge vats ruptured, spilling 323,000 imperial gallons of beer onto the surrounding streets.
 The beer flooded basement homes and destroyed several buildings, resulting in the deaths of eight people, half of which were children.
 Meux and Co were taken to court, but amazingly managed to escape prosecution, with the judge and jury claiming the spill was an ‘Act of God’.
 The brewery was later demolished in 1922, with the Dominion Theatre going up on the site in 1928-29.
 Read the rest of this entry

 Kicking off the new season is the Spitalfields Music Summer Festival.
 Over three weeks, a range of music will be performed in unique venues across E1.
 Now in its 40th year, the Summer Festival will entertain audiences with opera, folk, jazz, early and contemporary music.
 Interesting and unexpected venues will host concerts and gigs, such as museums, cafés and churches to markets, gardens and, even, cemeteries.